-WHCM, student radio station, is managed, staffed and operated entirely by students.
-The station is a closed circuit system operating within the College Center and other buildings on campus.
-The station, however, is run in accordance with F.C.C. rules and campus regulations.
-Positions available to interested students include announcers, engineers, news personnel, music staff and management personnel.
+WHCM, student radio station, is managed, staffed and operated entirely by degree credit students.
+The station is a closed circuit system operating within the College Center and other buildings on campus and on the College's cable TV channels.
+The station is run in accordance with F.C.C. rules and campus regulations.
+Positions available to interested students include announcers, news personnel, music staff and management personnel.
 No experience is necessary.
 Training will be provided for all positions.
-Interested students should contact WHCM in the College Center, A331, or extension 488.
+Interested students should contact WHCM in the College Center, A331, or extension 2488.

-Student Newspaper- "The Harbinger"
+Student Newspaper - The Harbinger

 The Harbinger is the newspaper for the campus community.
 It is completely staffed by students interested in participating in the production of a weekly newspaper.
 Their opportunity is not limited; it runs the gamut of everything involved in a newspaper office.
 The business office handles advertising sales, composition, billing, and distribution.
 There is a contribution to be made by anyone adept in cartooning and artwork.
 The photo lab is involved in covering assignments for pictures and developing the film in the darkroom.
 Reporting and writing of all kinds are assigned from the newsroom.
-Previous experience in newspaper production in high school or elsewhere could qualify a student as an editor in the newsroom, photo lab or as editor-in-chief.
+Previous experience in newspaper production in high school or elsewhere could qualify a student as an editor in the newsroom, photo lab or as editor-inchief.
 Editorial positions require a significant amount of time from the student.

-There is also an opportunity for designing the pages of the paper at layout and proofreading at the printer's shop.
+There is also an opportunity for designing the pages of the paper at layout and paste-up.
 Clerical work must also be done, such as typing, photocopying, ordering and mailing.
 There is something of interest for every student on the newspaper staff.
 Travel opportunities are available to student conferences and conventions, and a limited number of tuition rebates are available to deserving staff members at the end of each semester.

-Interested students should contact Editor-in-Chief, A367, College Center, extension 461 or the Student Activities Office, A336.
+Interested students should contact Editor-in-Chief, A367, College Center, extension 2461 or the Student Activities Office, A336.

-"Point of View"
+Point of View